HYakshit/E-commerce/XAMPP_INSTALLATION.md

    $username = 'root'; // Change if needed
    $password = ''; // Change if needed
    ```
+ Setup composer to make Env work in firebase auth

 ### Step 6: Access the Website